sajafisher29/TaskMaster/README.md

 * Include an image with a back button - no functionality needed at this point
 * Create directory called screenshots
 * Build unit tests for any testable code at this point
-* Stretch goals: Consider the styling for this app.
+* Stretch goal: Consider the styling for this app.
 Decide on a color scheme and font families to use.
 #### Screenshots
 ![Home page](screenshots/MondayHomePage.PNG)
 ![Add Task page](screenshots/MondayAddTaskPage.PNG)